Environment and sustainability

 Deforestation

-Deforestation is usually a result of agricultural expansion (eg more space for farming), wood-logging or wood-harvesting and infrastructure expansion (eg space for roads and buildings).
 Deforestation reduces biodiversity, increasing greenhouse gas emissions and soil erosion.
 It also increases forest fires and disrupts the water cycle.

-Under the EUDR, any products bought, or exported, from the EU market must not have originated from deforested land or practices which have contributed to forest degradation after December 31 2020.
+Under the EUDR, any products bought, or exported, from the EU market must not have originated from deforested land or practices which have contributed to forest degradation after 31 December 2020.

 In the UK, UK Deforestation Legislation (UKDR), introduced through the Environment Act 2021, is planned for implementation in 2025.